 All tuition must be paid in full by the published due date for the term.
 If two individuals from the same family are enrolled and one is full time, one of you may be eligible for a 50% refund of tuition after the midpoint of the semester.
-In determining which person receives the refund, the following apply: (1) if one student is paying a program fee, he/she is the full paying student; (2) if both persons are paying program fees, the one paying the lesser fee is considered the spouse/ dependent.
+In determining which person receives the refund, the following apply: (1) if one student is paying a monthly program fee, he/ she is the full paying student; (2) if both persons are paying program fees, the one paying the lesser fee is considered the spouse/dependent.
 (3) the 50% refund will be applied to the student with the lesser net tuition charges (gross tuition less any Seminary-provided financial aid) (4) one spouse/dependent refund is allowed for each full-time paying student.

 A student must apply for the refund by providing the information on the Spouse/Dependent Form.
 You may access the form on my.sbts.edu.
-Sign on with your user name and password and click Student Tools, then Account Information.
+Sign on with your username and password and click Student Tools, then Account Information.
 The Spouse Dependent Discount form is located in the Information Window under Important Documents.
 Spouse/dependent refunds do not apply to Hispanic Program, Dual Enrollment or Seminary Wives Institute courses.

-- This refund does not apply to additional fees, including the Student Enrollment Fee; - Only one spouse or dependent refund is permitted for each full paying student; - The 50% refund will be applied to the student with the lesser net tuition charges; - If one student is a doctoral student billed monthly, that student is the full-paying student, and the refund will be determined on the net tuition charges of the other student; - The terms "spouse" and "dependent" are used in this policy as they are defined for federal income tax purposes;

-• The refund will be applied to the account of the student who qualifies for the refund.
+- This refund does not apply to additional fees, including the Student Enrollment Fee: - If one student is a doctoral student billed monthly, that student is the full-paying student, and the refund will be determined on the net tuition charges of the other student; - The terms "spouse" and "dependent" are used in this policy as they are defined for federal income tax purposes; - The refund will be applied to the account of the student who qualifies for the refund.
 Credits may then be transferred to a spouse's account if requested.

-INDIVIDUAL SUPERVISORY FEES PER COURSE (PER SEMESTER)
+INDIVIDUAL SUPERVISORY FEES PER COURSE

+(PER SEMESTER)